daytonn/jskit/README.md

 });
 ```

-*Note: Mixin properties are NOT copied deeply, aside from the `actions` array, array properties are not merge and deeply nested references will not be cloned.
+*Note: Mixin properties are NOT copied deeply.
+Aside from the `actions` array, array properties are not merge and deeply nested references will not be cloned.
 Because of this, Mixin usage is considered experimental and should be used with caution.*

 Testing
 -------